matrix-org/matrix-spec-proposals/proposals/2140-terms-of-service-2.md

 any one language of each document as sufficient, regardless of what language a client is operating in: users should not have to re-consent to documents if they change their client to a different language.

-The response MAY contain a `acceptance_token` which, if given, is an opaque string that the client must store for use in subsequent requests to any endpoint to the same server.

-If the server has stored the fact that the user has agreed to these terms, (which implies the user is authenticated) it can supply no `acceptance_token`.
-The server may instead choose to supply an `acceptance_token`, for example if, as in the IS API, the user is unauthenticated and therefore the server is unable to store the fact a user has agreed to a set of terms.

-The `acceptance_token` is an opaque string contining characters `[a-zA-Z0-9._-]`.
-It is up to the server how it computes it, but the server must be able to, given an `acceptance_token`, compute whether it constitutes agreement to a given set of terms.
-For example, the simplest (but most verbose) implemenation would be to make the `acceptance_token` the JSON array of documents as provided in the request.
-A smarter implementation may be a simple hash, or even cryptograhic hash if desired.

 ### Accepted Terms Account Data